The Ultimate Configuration Management Tool? Lessons from a Mixed Methods Study of Ansible's Challenges

 \subsubsection{Interviews}

-Ansible's \textit{usability} emerged as a significant issue for many participants.
-It includes user onboarding issues and complaints about complex syntax.
-Participants expressed that it can be \textit{challenging for beginners} (n = 10) to grasp the tool's declarative nature, in particular for those that \textit{lacked a coding background} (n = 2).
-Others felt they had to make a \textit{ mental shift} (n = 2), especially if they were used to more imperative scripting, and sometimes it can be \textit{hard to pick the right approach} (n = 4).
-Participants also complained about \textit{complex syntax} (n = 10).
-Ansible's reliance on YAML and Jinja introduced the problems of \textit{YAML and Jinja complexity} (n = 5 and 6).
-As E5 said, ``I once spent 8 hours of work figuring out the escaping on a line of SQL because YAML is so bad at figuring out quotes (...)
-The hell that is escaping in YAML will never die.''.
+Ansible's \textit{usability} emerged as a significant concern for many participants.
+Participants described Ansible as \textit{challenging for beginners} (n=12), particularly for those \textit{without a coding background} (n=2).
+Others felt they had to make a \textit{mental shift} (n=4), especially if they were used to more imperative scripting.
+As E8 said, ``If you've never seen Terraform, CloudFormation (...) it'll look weird and alienating''.
+Some participants found it \textit{hard to pick the right approach} (n=4).
+Participants also complained about \textit{complex syntax} (n=4).
+Ansible's reliance on YAML and Jinja introduced the problems of \textit{YAML and Jinja complexity} (n=5 and 6).
+As E5 said, ``I once spent 8 hours of work figuring out the escaping on a line of SQL (...)
+The hell that is escaping in YAML will never die.''

-\subsection{Performance and Scalability}
+\subsubsection{\textbf{Performance and Scalability}}